4/18/2024

 speaker

 My view, I mean, this is obviously no official forecast or projection.
 I mean, this is my view is that the sentiment in the laboratory segment is very strong.
-It's stronger than the in general than the health care segment.
-The expectations on organic growth, not in advice group, but in general in the laboratory equipment segment is probably twice as high as the health care segment.
-I believe that the the the expected CAGR in in the laboratory industry is almost 10 percent the upcoming five, six years.
-So I think expectation my expectations on the laboratory segment is high.
+It's stronger in general than the healthcare segment.
+The expectations on organic growth, not in advice group, but in general in the laboratory equipment segment is probably twice as high as the healthcare segment.
+I believe that the expected CAGR in the laboratory industry is almost 10%, the upcoming five, six years.
+So I think my expectations on the laboratory segment is high.

 speaker

 Next question.
-Could you comment on your visibility of demand for launching new drugs in the pharmaceutical vertical?
+Could you comment on your visibility of demand for launching new drugs in the pharmaceuticals vertical?
 What makes you confident that this will drive growth going forward?

 speaker

 I mean, we have experience of launching new products before in the acquired entities and we have seen these launches playing out well.
-So I think I think my view and my my comment to that is that based on historical data points, we feel I wouldn't say comfortable because always launching a new product always takes more time than you expect.
-But I mean, I think I have factored that into to my expectations on seeing some result during the second half of twenty twenty four.
+So I think my view and my comment to that is that based on historical data points, we feel, I wouldn't say comfortable because always launching a new product always takes more time than you expect.
+But I mean, I think I have factored that into my expectations on seeing some result during the second half of 2024.

 speaker

-Next question here being going forward, should we expect the mix of clean room versus clinical trial in the lab segment to be similar to what is seen in Q4, Q1?
+The next question here being going forward, should we expect the mix of clean room versus clinical trial in the lab segment to be similar to what is seen in Q1?

 speaker

 I mean, to be honest, if I had a crystal ball, I would answer that question.
-I mean, it's it's demand on a quarterly basis.
-I think the demand for clinical trials is remains high, especially in in in our US operations where we see a lot of potential in in that platform.
-So, but at the same time, the demand for for critical business, critical clean rooms is also very high, especially in the Middle East, where we see, I mean, huge investments into to research and pharma infrastructure.
+I mean, it's demand on a quarterly basis.
+I think the demand for clinical trials remains high, especially in our US operations, where we see a lot of potential in that platform.
+But at the same time, the demand for clinical trials Critical business, critical clean rooms is also very high, especially in the Middle East, where we see, I mean, huge investments into research and pharma infrastructure.

 speaker

-And then I think the last question that we have today, annualizing Q1 brings full year twenty four slightly below last year.
+And then I think the last question that we have today, annualizing Q1 EBITDA brings full year 24 slightly below last year.
 Is that a fair expectation?
-And when do you expect the earn out on recent acquisitions to be paid?
+And when do you expect the earn outs on recent acquisitions to be paid?
 I think I can address both of those questions.
-We are obviously haven't released any guidance for the full year.
-Twenty four.
-We are working with our long term financial targets, which is growth of 30 percent and an EBITDA margin of of 28 percent.
-And as I think we mentioned previously, if if we see that we are in a position to to to provide any guidance on the full year, then then we will we will do so.
-And regarding the earn out on recent acquisitions, typically these acquisitions have earn out running two years for the two financial years after closing.
-And the details of those can be found in the respective press releases pertaining to the acquisitions.
+We obviously haven't released any guidance for the full year 24. we are working with our long-term financial targets, which is growth of 30% and an EBITDA margin of 28%.
+And as I think we mentioned previously, if we see that we are in a position to provide any guidance on the full year, then we will do so.
+And regarding the earnouts on recent acquisitions, typically these acquisitions have Earnings running two years for the two financial years after closing and the details of those can be found in the respective press releases pertaining to the acquisitions.
 Then we have one last question here.
 Do you see the Middle East exposure in terms of growth to be impacted by the current geopolitical status?

 speaker

-I mean, the main impact on on on the Middle East where basically we are active is oil price.
-So to some extent, the oil prices is have an impact on on the demand in the Middle East.
+I mean, the main impact on the Middle East where basically we are active is oil price.
+So to some extent, the oil prices have an impact on the demand in the Middle East.
 But we are supplying and installing clean rooms basically worldwide.
-So it's not the fact that we only have demand in the Middle East.
-We have a broad geographical exposure in terms of or when it comes to clean rooms.
-But specifically in the Middle East, I guess it's most of all the oil price, not the geopolitical situation unless that affects the oil price significantly.
-I mean, basically the higher oil price, the better for for the demand because the countries invested investing in clean rooms are in many cases oil dependent countries.
+So it's not the fact that we only have demand in the Middle East, we have a broad geographical exposure in terms of, or when it comes to clean rooms.
+But specifically in the Middle East, I guess it's most of all the oil price, not the geopolitical situation, unless that affects the oil price significantly.
+I mean, basically the higher oil price, the better for the demand, because the countries investing in clean rooms are in many cases oil dependent countries.

 speaker